 Spinal cord injuries are almost always incredibly serious and might even be potentially fatal concerns.
 Cord abnormalities should always be monitored and treated by a specialist.

 Spinal discs may exhibit unusual properties which prevent normal spinal movement, the ability to bear weight or may even compromise the overall integrity of the spinal column.

 Serious facet joint fusion or abnormalities may prevent the spine from functioning properly or at all.

 Cellular abnormalities may make the spinal structures develop in extremely atypical and dysfunctional ways and may actually deform the person, or their posture, externally.

-We really shun the use of this term.
+We really shun the use of the term deformity.
 We prefer irregularity, abnormality or atypical condition.
-Deformity is just a very strong, and almost mean, word.
+Deformity is just a very strong and almost mean word.
 However, we included this article as a dedicated topic, since so many of you are searching for information on the subject.

 If you are afflicted with any structural issue, which may be considered to be a deformed spinal condition, be sure to seek treatment or advice from a specialist in the type of abnormality which affects you.
 Remember that many irregularities are harmless, despite their often scary appearance in real life or on diagnostic imaging studies, like x-rays or MRI films.
 In other cases, the person may appear completely normal, but may be stricken with a very serious issue, which may threaten physical ability or even their very life.